-The Group has developed a scoring model for collective assessment.
+The Bank has developed a scoring model for collective assessment.
 Each borrower in a credit portfolio is assigned a score based on the internal scoring model that creates scores for one-year PD assessments.
 Lifetime PD is calculated based on the migration matrices approach.
 The scoring model captures different risk levels depending on exposure/client characteristics and a total score is assigned to a contract based on the weighted sum of points for each characteristic of financial quality of a portfolio unit.
-To consider the impact of macroeconomic factors on probability of default, the sensitivity of probabilities to macroeconomic factors is calculated by a statistical regression method.
+To consider the impact of macroeconomic factors on probabilities to macroeconomic factors is calculated by a statistical regression method.
 Where practicable, PDs incorporate forward-looking macroeconomic information, and the IFRS 9 stage classifications of the exposure are assigned for each grade.
 This is repeated for each economic scenario as appropriate.